MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-setup-environment.md

 > [!IMPORTANT]
 > Trial subscriptions of Remote Assist can be used for the public preview if your organization has **existing Dynamics 365 subscriptions** that include apps such as Field Service or Customer Service.
 The in-app 90 day viral trial is not compatible with this preview.

-## Install Dynamics 365 Remote Assist UCI app
+## Install Dynamics 365 Remote Assist model-driven app

 There are a few ways you can install the Dynamics 365 Remote Assist app: